-“QUONDONG HOTEL, Thirty-three miles from anywhere.
-Half-way house on the Menindie to Broken Hill coach line.”
+“QUONDONG HOTEL, 33 miles from anywhere.
+Half-way house on the Menindee to Broken Hill coach line.”

 By MICK ROBERTS ©

-ALL that remains in the arid outback setting of where the Quondong Hotel traded is its rubble, and a resistant lone Pepper Tree, planted by the wife of the first publican.
+ALL that remains in the arid outback surrounds of where the Quondong Hotel traded is its rubble, and a resilient lone peppercorn tree, planted by Rosetta Sugars, the wife of the first publican, William Sugars.

 The tree is a reminder of a once popular and essential wayside pub that traded for just over a century, shutting its doors in 2000, before it burnt to the ground the following year.